-APPENDIX E
+APPENDIX D

 WL COMMITTEE / COMMISSION COMPOSITION

 Standing Committee Chairs – nominations may be made by members, Board members and individuals and the relevant Board member will make a recommendation to the Board for appointment.

 Ad-hoc Working Group Chairs and Commission Chairs will be nominated and set up as required by Board Members who will advise the Board of the Working Group remit and timescales.